bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/05-useEffect-fetch/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can you build your own hook?
+* How can you build your own Hook?

 Use [Google](https://www.google.com) or another search engine to research this.